Tulun/Meteor-econ-project/README.md

 https://themeteorchef.com/snippets/importing-csvs/#tmc-defining-an-upload-template

-I got the data for Democrat/Republican demographics from New York Times Entrance/Exit polls (and may therefore reflect some inaccuracies).
+I got the data for Democrat/Republican demographics from New York Times Entrance/Exit polls (and may therefore reflect some inaccuracies), with some stats spliced from other news sources (NBC, etc).